-The recipient (and any subrecipient at any tier) also must inform its employees, in writing (and in the predominant native language of the workforce), of employee rights and remedies under 41 U.S.C.
+The subgrantee also must inform its employees, in writing (and in the predominant native language of the workforce), of employee rights and remedies under 41 U.S.C.
 4712.

 Should a question arise as to the applicability of the provisions of 41 U.S.C.
 4712 to this award, the subgrantee is to contact DCJS for guidance.